ShafaqA/Films-analysis-with-Power-BI-and-R/README.md

 # Films-analysis-with-Power-BI-and-R

-Hollywood movies from 2007-2012
-Aim: To analyze the performance of Hollywood movies
+Aim: Importing the raw data into R Studio to analyze the performance of over 1000 Hollywood movies.
+Data has different Genre like commedy,action etc.
+Important information: The dataset contained information on rotton tomatoes and customers rating from Hollywood movies from period 2007-2012.Source: InformationIsBeautiful.net.

-Data: Title, genre, studio, profitability and ratings for movies released 2007-2012.
-Source: InformationIsBeautiful.net
+Data set: Title, genre, studio, profitability and ratings for movies released 2007-2012.

-Exploring data over 1000 major Hollywood films.
-Data has different Genre like commedy,action etc.,
+To start, I removed duplicates using the duplicated() function in R Studio.
+This function identified and removed rows that were exact duplicates of one another.
+Once duplicates were removed,

+I then inspected the remaining columns to identify any errors or inconsistencies in the data.

+After cleaning the data, I exported the cleaned dataset as a CSV file to be used in Power BI.
+I used the write.csv() function to export the cleaned dataset as a CSV file named "clean_df.csv" without row numbers.

-I Used R to clean the data.
-Visualization Using Power BI
+Next, I imported the CSV file into Power BI and created a visual dashboard.

-Specifications: For the dashboard, the company would like you to use their brand colors which are blue, green and brown.
-You can use light or dark shades of each color.
+Specifications and Requiremnt from the client: For the dashboard, the company likes to use their brand colors which are blue, green and brown.
+The company accepts light or dark shades of each color.
 For example, light blue and dark blue are acceptable.

-# During anaylysis i created box-plot and a Bar-chart and scatter plot as below
+# During data cleansing process in R-studio, I created box-plot,Bar-chart and scatter plot.
+I have attached visuals below:

 <p align="left" style="margin-bottom: 0px !important;">
 <img width="700" src="https://user-images.githubusercontent.com/130657140/232245439-3b5cd232-6aa3-42d9-a04f-8365b84a57de.png">